Beyond Shared Vocabulary: Increasing Representational Word Similarities across Languages for Multilingual Machine Translation: Experiments and Results

 \subsubsection{Training Settings}

-The main architecture is a standard 6-layer encoder 6-layer decoder Transformer model with 512 embedding dimensions.
-We set the number of attention heads number to \{4, 8\} and the feedforward hidden dimension to \{1024, 2048\} respectively (namely, Transformer-Small/Base) to test the impact of the model scale.
+For IWSLT14, we follow the setting of \citet{lin-etal-2021-learning}, using a standard 6-layer encoder 6-layer decoder transformer model with 4 attention heads, 512 embedding dimensions, and 1,024 feedforward dimensions.
+For EC30, we use Transformer-Big with 16 attention heads, 1,024 embedding dimensions, and 4,096 feedforward dimensions.
+All models are trained in a many-to-many setting.

-The learning rate is 5e-4 within 4000 warmup steps and a \emph{inverse sqrt} decay schedule.
-All of the dropout rates are set to 0.1 and label smoothing is 0.1.
-Data from different language pairs are sampled with a temperature of 2.0.
-We train all models with an early-stopping strategy (patience is set to 20)\footnote{Training stops if performance on the validation set does not improve for the last 20 checkpoints, with 1,000 steps between checkpoints.} and evaluate by using the best checkpoint as selected based on the loss on the development set.
-We evaluate our models using tokenized BLEU.
+The learning rate is 5e-4 with 4,000 warmup steps and a \emph{inverse sqrt} decay schedule.
+All dropout rates and label smoothing are set to 0.1.
+Data from different language pairs are sampled with a temperature of 2.0 and 5.0 for IWSLT14 and EC30, respectively.
+We train all models with an early-stopping strategy\footnote{Patience is set to \{20, 10\}, i.e., training stops if performance on the validation set does not improve for the last \{20, 10\} checkpoints, with 1,000 steps between checkpoints.} and evaluate by using the best checkpoint as selected based on the loss on the development set.
+More detailed training settings can be found in Appendix~\ref{sec:appendix_training_settings}